jobhustler-dev/jobhustler-dev/README.md

-ATS Resume Tailoring Tool
+# ATS Resume Tailoring Tool

 Built by Connor Bethel.

-This is an ATS-focused resume tailoring system designed to align resumes with specific job descriptions and evaluate their competitiveness from both an automated and employer-facing perspective.
+An ATS-focused resume tailoring system designed to align resumes with specific job descriptions and evaluate their competitiveness from both an automated and employer-facing perspective.

+---

-About
+## About

 I built this tool to approach resume tailoring more strategically.

 Instead of just inserting keywords, the system performs dual-sided analysis:

-Optimize for ATS parsing
+- Optimize for ATS parsing

-Evaluate like a hiring manager
+- Evaluate like a hiring manager

 The goal is to improve resume alignment in a way that holds up beyond automated filters.

+---

-How It Works
+## How It Works

-Stage 1: ATS Optimization
+### Stage 1: ATS Optimization

-Aligns resume content with job description keywords
+- Aligns resume content with job description keywords

-Refines phrasing for relevance
+- Refines phrasing for relevance

-Strengthens measurable impact statements
+- Strengthens measurable impact statements

-Adjusts structure for better parsing
+- Adjusts structure for better parsing

-Stage 2: Employer Evaluation
+### Stage 2: Employer Evaluation
 After tailoring, the system evaluates the resume and generates:

-A score out of 100
+- A score out of 100

-Alignment feedback
+- Alignment feedback

-Clarity assessment
+- Clarity assessment

-Weakness detection
+- Weakness detection

-This is designed to balance keyword optimization with real-world readability.
+This balances keyword optimization with real-world readability.

+---

-Access Model
+## Access Model

-One free use per user
+- One free use per user

-No signup required
+- No signup required

-Input: resume + job description
+- Input: resume + job description

-Output: tailored resume + score
+- Output: tailored resume + score

-The free use is intentional — I want people to try it without friction.
+The free use is intentional.
+I want people to try it without friction.

+---

-Tech Stack
+## Tech Stack

-JavaScript
+- JavaScript

-Python
+- Python

-API-based AI processing
+- API-based AI processing

-Iterative scoring logic
+- Iterative scoring logic

+---

-Current Focus
+## Current Focus

 I’m actively refining:

-Scoring accuracy
+- Scoring accuracy

-Employer-side evaluation logic
+- Employer-side evaluation logic

-Over-optimization detection
+- Over-optimization detection

-Cost sustainability
+- Cost sustainability

 Early stage.
 Continuously improving.

-— Connor Bethel